SoftwareAG/c8y-docs/content/authentication/basic-settings.md

 {{< /c8y-admon-info >}}

-### OAI-Secure session configuration {#oaisecure-session-configuration}
+### OAI-Secure session configuration {#oai-secure-session-configuration}

 OAI-Secure is a more secure alternative to the Basic Auth mode that also supports username and password login.
 In OAI-Secure mode the credentials in the initial request are exchanged for a JWT token that is set as a cookie in the web browser or returned in the response body.
 Based on the configuration OAI-Secure can support full session management or work as a standard JWT authentication where the user session lifetime is limited by the token expiration time.

-#### OAI-Secure without the configuration related to the session management (session configuration turned off) {#oaisecure-without-the-configuration-related-to-the-session-management-session-configuration-turned-off}
+#### OAI-Secure without the configuration related to the session management (session configuration turned off) {#oai-secure-without-the-configuration-related-to-the-session-management-session-configuration-turned-off}

 When there is no configuration related to the session, OAI-Secure issues a JWT token with a certain lifetime.
 If the token expires then the user is forced to re-login because token refresh is not supported.
 This behavior is very inconvenient for the user if the token lifetime is short because the user is forced to re-login frequently.

-#### OAI-Secure with the configuration of the session management (session configuration turned on) {#oaisecure-with-the-configuration-of-the-session-management-session-configuration-turned-on}
+#### OAI-Secure with the configuration of the session management (session configuration turned on) {#oai-secure-with-the-configuration-of-the-session-management-session-configuration-turned-on}

 Using OAI-Secure with session configuration is more convenient and secure, and can be used to achieve a behavior which is similar to the authentication based on HTTP sessions.